 Take a look at the video below.
 It looks like those images are real, floating in real space and answering to human's feedback like clapping hands.
 I don't know if we'll ever see an iPad doing this stuff by default or if this technology will actually turn out to be any useful in real life (maybe), but just the fact that it's possible sounds great to me.
 I mean, think about tweeting in 3D.
 Or arranging icons.
 Or moving notes around.

 Federico is the founder and editor-in-chief of MacStories, where he writes about Apple with a focus on apps, developers, and mobile software.
-He can also be found on his two podcasts – Connected and Virtual.
+He can also be found on his three podcasts – Connected, Canvas, and Remaster.